10 Succession Planning Examples to Build Stronger Leaders and Ensure Business Continuity

 1. Utilize The Right Tools: By utilizing software such as Microsoft Teams and Teamflect, you’ll be able to make the entire process of succession planning overall easier for all parties involved.
 An all-in-one solution such as Teamflect will keep communication channels open, help design your process, and gather insight and analyze data on potential successors.

-Top Succession Planning Examples
+10 Real-World Succession Planning Examples That Work

 Now that we have some best practices out of the way if you choose to create your own succession planning, let’s take a look at some different types of succession planning case studies that you can also pick out.